nathandyer/nathandyer.github.io/_posts/2022-12-26-open-source-competition.md

 ---
 layout: post
 title: Competition in Open Source
-summary: Competition in Open Souce is inevitable, but coopoeration should always be the goal.
+summary: Competition in open source is inevitable, but coopoeration should always be the goal.
 ---

 It’s difficult to hold opposing views in your mind at the same time, but that’s often where I find myself when I consider the idea of competition in open source software.
 I suppose I’m hoping this will serve as a way for me to reconcile those thoughts into somewhat of a cohesive view, although I know deep down that there will always be contradictions in my thinking about this.